 i.
 As will be indicated later (Nehemiah 5:11, the hundredth part), the rich were taking advantage of the crisis to make money off the poor, charging 12% interest a year.

-iv.
+v.
 Essential to handling our money with the right heart before God is being a giver.
 Being a giver to the work of the Lord helps us always remember that God and His kingdom come first.
-The New Testament tells us our giving should be regular, thoughtful, proportional, and private (1 Corinthians 16:1-4); that it must be generous, freely given, and cheerful (2 Corinthians 9:7).
+The New Testament tells us our giving should be regular, thoughtful, proportional, and private (1 Corinthians 16:1-4); that it must be generous, freely and cheerful given (2 Corinthians 9:7).

-v.
+vi.
 Money problems are rarely only money problems.
 We often think if we just had more money, our money problems would go away.
-It isn’t true – and that’s a proven fact, just by looking at the lives of many of those that win a lottery or come into unexpected riches.
+This can be seen as untrue by looking at the lives of many of those who win a lottery or come into unexpected riches.
 If they had money problems before – if they didn’t know how to handle their money and glorify God with it – they won’t know after.
-The same problems will soon show up again, often times bigger than ever.
+The same problems will soon show up again, often bigger than ever.

 3. (6) Nehemiah’s immediate reaction: anger.

 And I became very angry when I heard their outcry and these words.

 a.
 And I became very angry: Nehemiah became angry because these money problems were caused, in part, by the greed of those who wanted to make a profit from the money troubles of others, something the Law of Moses clearly said was wrong (Exodus 22:25).

 b.
 I became very angry when I heard their outcry: Nehemiah became angry because these money problems led to a lack of unity among the people of God.
 This unity was more precious than any amount of money.